Best Kanban Software Tools Comparison (Top 16 Apps 2024)

 Kanban project management was first developed as part of the Toyota car manufacturing process.
 The idea was to be as agile as possible by streamlining production in a “just-in-time” fashion.
 This meant each task or problem would get its own card, which project managers could prioritize and track through stages of completion.

-A typical Kanban board would have columns or lists, and the card would progress from left to right.
+A typical Kanban system would contain a board with columns or lists, and the card would progress from left to right.
 A most basic Kanban board structure would go:

 Of course you could make longer lists with custom fields.